29988122/Magisk-Modules-PixelFonts-Android-10/README.md

 ***
 Copyrights of fonts belongs to their respective holder!
 I simply upload them here for your ease of use.

-This repo is for demostrations of how to make a magisk installer/wrapper.
+This repo is for demonstrations of how to make a magisk installer/wrapper.

 Please make sure you own the rights of the fonts before using them!
 ***